jjjj473/ggggg/README.md

 The program includes an "About" dialog advertising itself as **ArchZip** and a status bar that shows the result of each operation.
 A small watermark in the lower-right corner reminds you this tool targets Arch Linux users.
+Errors from zip or pacman commands will appear in a message dialog thanks to the internal system manager.

 ### Offline website